Meet our Family Navigators!

-Is your child eligible for Kindergarten or Transitional Kinder fall 2021?
+Is your child eligible for Kindergarten or Transitional Kinder in Fall 2023?

-Enrollment season will open soon!
-Presentations from Kinder/TK Family Enrollment Nights will be available in the coming months.
-Also, click here to determine if your child is age eligible for kindergarten or transitional kindergarten, and to obtain enrollment information.
+Enrollment for 2023-2024 school year is open now!
+Click here to determine if your child is age-eligible for kindergarten or transitional kindergarten, and to obtain enrollment information.
 You can also visit the enrollment center.